-Part of the Standard Pathway process, through the AMC, is the primary source verification of an IMG’s primary qualifications through the Educational Commission for Foreign Medical Graduates (ECFMG) International Credentials Services (EICS).
+Part of the Standard Pathway process, through the AMC, is the primary source verification of an IMG’s primary qualifications through the Educational Commission for Foreign Medical Graduates (ECFMG).

 How to apply

 IMGs on the Standard Pathway apply directly to the AMC.
-For information on how to apply, click here.
+To apply, click here.